🎁 FREE delivery from 60€ of purchase in mainland France!

 "GMO-free" guarantees natural, non-genetically modified ingredients.

-The ingredient that delivers the desired effect.
-It's the one that works for your well-being!
+The ingredient that provides the desired effect.
+It's what works for your well-being!

 In a turmeric supplement, the active ingredient is curcumin.
-In a multivitamin, it is all the vitamins and minerals.
+In a multivitamin, it's all the vitamins and minerals.

-Precise measurement of the concentration of active ingredient in a plant extract or supplement.
+Precise measurement of the active ingredient concentration of a plant extract or supplement.

-The higher and more precise the titration, the more certain you are of the product's effectiveness.
+The higher and more precise the standardization, the more confident you can be in the product's effectiveness.

 Unit of measurement used for certain vitamins such as vitamin D or E.